West-Lane-Translator/wlt_content/content/pages/Donate.md

 broadcasting from eleven television and radio broadcasters on our towers.

-West Lane Translator is a \"membership\" nonprofit \-- your vote is the keystone \-- you can vote annually for Board members.
+West Lane Translator is a "membership" nonprofit -- your vote is the keystone -- you can vote annually for Board members.
 You will receive email alerts of our open public meetings.

 Please remit donations or membership via US Postal Mail to our mailing